 Named after aviation pioneer Elrey B Jeppesen, the terminal is a 1.5 million square-feet facility featuring a central glass-walled atrium, and passenger amenities.

 Designed by Fentress Bradburn Architects, the terminal’s roof is the centre of attraction.
 The white-peaked roof consists of two translucent layers of Teflon-coated fibreglass fabric, which mimics passing clouds.
 At its highest point, the roof is 126ft in height.

 The terminal has dual entrances, Terminal East and Terminal West, and has three levels for passenger convenience and easing congestion.
 The three levels include Departures at Level-6, which features curbside baggage check-in and airline ticketing counters for departing passengers.

 Drop-off and pick-up lanes for taxis, shuttles, buses, limousines and car rentals are at Level-5, whereas Level-4 is dedicated for passenger pick-up.

-Of the three concourses (A, B and C) at the airport, two (B and C) are accessible only from the Jeppesen Terminal through an automated guideway train system (AGTS), while the Concourse A is accessible from both the terminal and through a passenger bridge.
+Of the three concourses (A, B and C) at the airport, two (B and C) are accessible only from the Jeppesen terminal through an automated guideway train system (AGTS), while Concourse A is accessible from both the terminal and through a passenger bridge.